 The relevance of monocytes and investigation of other cell types

-In this exploratory data, CD14+ monocytes showed the most DARs and confidently modulated genes between SF and PB as well as functionally relevant pathway enrichment.
+In this exploratory data, CD14+ monocytes showed the most DARs and confidently modulated genes between synovial fluid and peripheral blood as well as functionally relevant pathway enrichment.
 The work presented is part of a collaborative multi-omics PsA pilot study.
 In light of this thesis, and for the cohort size available at the time of analysis, CD14+ monocytes were chosen as the cell type to further explore by scRNA-seq and integrate with mass cytometry data. mCD4+ and mCD8+ also showed relevant changes in chromatin accessibility and gene expression, and have been identified as the two cell types undergoing greater expansion in the synovium of PsA patients.
-Colleagues involved in this project have since performed differential TCR clonality analysis between SF and PB using PsA samples included in this thesis.
+Colleagues involved in this project have since performed differential TCR clonality analysis between synovial fluid and peripheral blood using PsA samples included in this thesis.
 Interestingly, a significant number of mCD8+

-TCR clones with potentially shared antigen recognition across patients were found to be enriched in SF compared to PB (manuscript in preparation).
+TCR clones with potentially shared antigen recognition across patients were found to be enriched in synovial fluid compared to peripheral blood (manuscript in preparation).

 Characterisation of monocytes by scRNA-seq

 Monocytes are very plastic cell populations that undergo cell differentiation at the site of inflammation, with differences that may be better captured at the single-cell level.
-In this pilot experiment, cluster identification in scRNA-seq from combined SF and PB monocytes using a conservative approach (see 5.4.6) revealed two main subpopulations (CC-mixed and CC-IL7R).
+In this pilot experiment, cluster identification in scRNA-seq from combined synovial fluid and peripheral blood monocytes using a conservative approach (see 5.4.6) revealed two main subpopulations (CC-mixed and CC-IL7R).
 CC- mixed appeared as a large heterogenous cluster in contrast to the CC-IL7R subpopulation, characterised by cells consistently expressing IL7R, IL32 and textitCCL5, amongst other markers.
-According to the scRNA-seq data, the CC-IL7R cluster represented around 3% of the total monocytes and had approximately the same number of cells from SF and PB (3 and 2.7%, respectively).
-Conversely, flow cytometry data in PsA and AS patients have shown up to 35% of the total SF CD14+ monocyte to be IL-7R+ versus approximately 1% in PB (in revision (Al-Mossawi et al. 2018)).
+According to the scRNA-seq data, the CC-IL7R cluster represented around 3% of the total monocytes and had approximately the same number of cells from synovial fluid and peripheral blood (3 and 2.7%, respectively).
+Conversely, flow cytometry data in PsA and AS patients have shown up to 35% of the total synovial fluid CD14+ monocyte to be IL-7R+ versus approximately 1% in peripheral blood (in revision (Al-Mossawi et al. 2018)).
 This could be due to discrepancies between gene expression and protein translation acknowledged in the literature but may also be a consequence of lower sensitivity of scRNA- seq in quantifying gene expression (Liu et al. 2016; Islam et al. 2014).
-This may be leading to underestimate the CC-IL7R cluster size and the predominance of SF monocytes IL-7R+ in the contribution towards this cluster.
-Differences in sensitivity between qPCR and scRNA-seq may also partly explain the limited overlap of differentially expressed genes between SF and PB when using qPCR and scRNA-seq.
+This may be leading to underestimate the CC-IL7R cluster size and the predominance of synovial fluid monocytes IL-7R+ in the contribution towards this cluster.
+Differences in sensitivity between qPCR and scRNA-seq may also partly explain the limited overlap of differentially expressed genes between synovial fluid and peripheral blood when using qPCR and scRNA-seq.
 Although the same top dysregulated genes (including SPP1, FN1 or OLR1) were identified by both techniques, a modest number of significantly modulated genes found by qPCR were reproduced by the scRNA-seq analysis in the CC-mixed cluster.
 In terms of chromatin accessibility, the comparison of

-FCs from contrasting SF and PB chromatin accessibility in CD14+ monocytes and scRNA-seq expression in the CC-mixed cluster only showed moderate correlation.
+FCs from contrasting synovial fluid and peripheral blood chromatin accessibility in CD14+ monocytes and scRNA-seq expression in the CC-mixed cluster only showed moderate correlation.
 This limited correspondence between chromatin accessibility and gene expression has also been reported by other studies and may be also the result of aforementioned limitations in annotating accessible chromatin with a putative target gene (Ackermann et al. 2016; Wang et al. 2018).

 The identification of sub-populations of monocytes expressing IL-7R+ is